Self-Awareness Begins with Introspection

 Well, you change.
 Just like a plant, with a bit of pruning, you can learn how to grow in the right direction.
 You cannot change yourself, however, until you know what you want to change.
 Step one is understanding the parts of your life that you’re unhappy with and knowing what you would like to improve.

 Progress is reinvention.
 This isn’t about reaching a point, holding your fist high, and saying you won.
 This isn’t about winning or reaching the end of a path.
 It’s a continuous journey that will not end until you leave this mortal coil.
 And every good journey begins with courage.
 Make it even better by adding self-reflection!

 Chances are that the self-reflection and introspection will reveal some hints of defect that will alert you to areas that you can first work on for yourself and then be less critical and judgmental towards others (Leah, 2016).

 If you were to sculpt a piece you would constantly watch as your art took shape.
 You would consider how many different ways to shape it and take steps to change tact if it’s going the wrong direction.
 It’s just natural.
 That is how you need to look at yourself.

 You are a constant work in progress, but a work of art waiting to be uncovered.
-You don’t have to beat yourself up about the things you don’t like.
+We don’t have to beat ourselves up about the things we don’t like.
 You just need to get to work.
 First, however, you have to look at yourself from the outside to find what you want to change.

 Typically, the parts of ourselves we want to change revolve around habits.
 To make the change you have to know what habit triggers the behavior you dislike.
 So, if you know you’re overweight and that’s what you want to change, you have to look at the habits that got you to that point in the first place.
 Change your habits to eradicate the problem trait you want rid of.